 Currency: Australian Dollar (AUD)

-Best time to visit: November-March (warm season)
+Best time to visit: November-March (spring to summer)

 Budget: Scrape up all your savings, this country will dig deep into your pockets.